AML Shield

 The ReAct Agent

-The platform's decision engine is built on the ReAct (Reasoning + Acting) pattern — a framework where a language model alternates between thinking about what to do and calling tools to do it.
-Each tool result feeds back into the model's context, allowing it to update its risk assessment before deciding the next step.
-AML Shield's loop runs up to 10 iterations and uses Claude Haiku via the Anthropic tool-use API.
+The decision engine uses the ReAct pattern — the model alternates between thinking about what to do and calling tools to do it.
+Each tool result feeds back into context, updating the risk assessment before the next step.
+The loop runs up to 10 iterations with Claude Haiku via the Anthropic tool-use API.

 pick next tool